What To Expect

 Ultrasound

 Ultrasound uses sound waves to create an image of the retina and surrounding structures.
-It is often useful if the physician cannot see inside the eye because of media opacities such as an opaque cornea, dense cataract, or vitreous hemorrhage.
+It is useful if the physician cannot see inside the eye because of media opacities such as an opaque cornea, dense cataract, or vitreous hemorrhage.
 It can also be used to assess and measure bumps or masses within the eye.
-Patients may be familiar with this technology as it is commonly used to view a fetus before birth.
+This is the same technology commonly used on expecting mothers to view a baby before birth.

 Retinal Examination

-Once the imaging procedures are complete, you will proceed to an examination room, when available, where you will meet with your physician and their assistant.
-The assistant will enter information in the electronic medical record system so that the physician can interact and converse directly with you.
-He or she will review the images with you and examine your eyes.
-Following a complete assessment of your condition, a diagnosis will be discussed and treatment options (if needed) will be reviewed.
+When the imaging procedures are complete, you’ll meet with your physician and their assistant.
+As the physician examines you, the assistant will enter information in the electronic medical record system so the physician can give you their full attention.
+Together, you’ll review your images.
+Following a complete assessment, you’ll discuss the diagnosis and treatment options (if needed).
 If in-office treatment is possible we will make every attempt to perform the initial treatment on the day of your visit.
-Sometimes additional laboratory testing, scans, or surgery will be needed and we will assist you in making these arrangements.
-Follow-up visits will be scheduled when the technician escorts you back to the appointment desk.
+Sometimes additional laboratory testing, scans, or surgery will be needed, and if that’s the case, we’ll help you make these arrangements.

 Our goal is to provide excellent care, utilizing all relevant technology, in an understanding and comfortable environment.